ordinals/ord/docs/src/faq.md

 ### Bitcoiners

-Let me begin this section by saying: the most important thing that the bitcoin network does is decentralize money.
+Let me begin this section by saying: the most important thing that the Bitcoin network does is decentralize money.
 All other use-cases are secondary, including ordinal theory.
 The developers of ordinal theory understand and acknowledge this, and believe that ordinal theory helps, at least in a small